ewnd9/dot-file-config/README.md

 ### Options

-These are keys in the options object you can pass to the progress bar along with `total` as seen in the example above.

 - `defaultConfigFile` relative path to default config file
 - `cloudSync` true by default, enable [symlinking config to Dropbox folder](https://github.com/ewnd9/dropbox-symlink)

-`firstRunCallback` called if default-config-file is defined and dot-file is not exists

 ## Roadmap